ICTeam28/ProgramAnalysis/summaries/tools/gpuverify.md

 Multiplying two matrices together is a common task in computer science, so we have tried to implement the operation on the GPU.
-The first implementation we are going to present contains an obvious mistake: the product of two elements from A and B is added to an element in matrix C, but there is no synchronisation.
-We could have *k* threads trying to increment the same variable, providing incorrect results.
+The first implementation we are going to present contains an obvious mistake: the product of two elements from A and B is added to an element in matrix C  without synchronisation.
+We could have *k* threads trying to increment the same variable at the same time, generating incorrect results.

-This is a classic issue in concurrent programming: when two threads try to increment a shared variable, they might both read in the same value, increment it and write back the wrong value.
-Instead of computing a + 2, they will store a + 1 in memory.
+This is a classic issue in concurrent programming: when two or more threads try to increment a shared variable, they might both read in the same value, i ncrement it and write back a wrong value: instead of computing a + 2, they would store a + 1 in memory.

-In the following example, we assume that the initial value of variable A is 5 and we illustrate what happens when two threads increment the same value:
+In the following example, we assume that the initial value of variable A is 5 and we illustrate what happens when two threads increment the same variable:

 | <center>Thread #0</ccenter> | <center>Thread #1</center> | A | a | a' |
 |:---------------------------:|:--------------------------:|:-:|:-:|:--:|